Melamine Sponge vs. Magic Eraser

 My Experience With Generic Melamine Sponges

-I’ve bought storebrand eraser sponges from stores like Walgreens, Home Depot, and CVS and they work just as well.
+I’ve bought storebrand eraser sponges from stores like Walgreens and Home Depot before — and they work just as well as Magic Erasers.

-I’ve bought no-name eraser sponges in bulk from Amazon and they work just as well.
+I’ve also bought no-name melamine eraser sponges in bulk from Amazon — and they also work just as well.
+My two favorite generic melamine sponges on Amazon are:

 Most recently, I was given a large supply of melamine sponges from SpongeOutlet.com to try.